CedricPerret/JuliassicPark/README.md

 #### Parameter sweep

 You can run a parameter sweep by providing a dictionary that specifies which parameters to vary and over which values.
-All possible combinations are generated automatically (Cartesian product).
+By default, all possible combinations are generated automatically (Cartesian product).
+Set `sweep_grid = false` to combine values by position.

 ```julia
 parameter_sweep = Dict(:sigma => [1.0, 2.0], :mu_m => [0.05, 0.1])